dfinke/vscode-pandoc/README.md

 # vscode-pandoc

-The vscode-pandoc [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=DougFinke.vscode-pandoc) extension lets you quickly render markdown files as a `pdf`, `word document` or `html` file.
+The vscode-pandoc [Visual Studio Code](https://marketplace.visualstudio.com/items?itemName=chrischinchilla.vscode-pandoc) extension lets you quickly render markdown files as a `pdf`, `word document` or `html` file.

+_Thanks to the previous work of [@dfinke](https://github.com/dfinke) on this extension._

 ## Prerequisites